-Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory to the Company's accounting profits beginning after 1st January 2016, including IFRS 9 'Financial Instruments', amongst other pronouncements.
+Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory to the Company's accounting profits beginning after 1st January 2017, including IFRS 9 'Financial Instruments', amongst other pronouncements.
 The company has not early adopted these revisions to the requirements of IFRSs as adopted by the EU, except as disclosed below, and the company's directors are of the opinion that there are no requirements that will have a possible significant impact on the company's financial statements in the period of initial application.

-IFRS 9 'Financial instruments' address the classification, measurement and recognition of financial assets and financial liabilities.
-The complete version of IFRS 9 was issued in July 2014.
-It replaces the guidance in IAS 39 that relates to the classification and measurement of financial instruments.
-IFRS 9 requires financial assets to be classified into two measurement categories: those measured at fair value and those measured at amortised cost.
-The determination is made on intial recognition.
-The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.
-For financial liabilities, the standard retains most of the IAS 39 requirements.
-The company is yet to assess the full impact of IFRS 9 and intends to adopt IFRS 9, subject to endorsement by the EU, not later than the accounting period beginning on or after 1 January 2018.
+IFRS9 'Financial instruments' addresses the classification, measurement and recognition of financial assets and financial liabilities.
+The complete version of IFRS9 was issued in July 2014.
+It replaces the guidance in IAS39 that relates to the classification and measurement of financial instruments.
+IFRS9 requires financial assets to be classified in two measurement categories: those measured at fair value and those measured at amortised costs.
+The determination is made at initial recognition.
+The classification depends on the entity's business model for managing financial instruments and the contractual cash flow characteristics of the instruments.
+For financial liabilities, the standard retains most of the IAS39 requirements.
+The Group is yet to assess the full impact of IFRS9 and considering the implications it has on the Group's financial results and position.